onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Preference falsification
 ██████████████████████████████████████████████████████████████████

+> "Life is fraught with opportunities to keep your mouth shut." - [Winston Churchill](https://www.azquotes.com/quote/415384)

 > "Preference falsification is an information theory term for the tendency for people to express a public preference that is different from their private, interior preference.
 For various reasons, certain preferences may not be publicly acceptable to express; they may be punished by execution, or labor camps, or exile, or social exclusion, or at the very least suspicion and a risk of some of these things.
 When people do not express their true preferences, they are deprived of the opportunity to coordinate with each other to create a more preferable outcome for both.
 Preference falsification is not just a political phenomenon, but a product of our dual nature, experiencing ourselves on the one hand from the privileged first-person perspective, and on the other hand from the imagined perspective of others.
 Pretending to have different preferences than one really does may be necessary to maintain a sense of safety, social belonging, and status." - [Weaponized Sacredness, by Sarah Perry](https://www.ribbonfarm.com/2015/05/07/weaponized-sacredness/)